fvbock/endless/README.md

 ## Default Timeouts & MaxHeaderBytes

-There are three variables exported by the package that control the values set for `DefaultWriteTimeOut`, `DefaultWriteTimeOut`, and `MaxHeaderBytes` on the inner [`http.Server`](https://golang.org/pkg/net/http/#Server):
+There are three variables exported by the package that control the values set for `DefaultReadTimeOut`, `DefaultWriteTimeOut`, and `MaxHeaderBytes` on the inner [`http.Server`](https://golang.org/pkg/net/http/#Server):

 	DefaultReadTimeOut    time.Duration
 	DefaultWriteTimeOut   time.Duration